ironhack-labs/lab-javascript-basic-algorithms/README.md

     - `The driver has the longest name, it has XX characters.` or <br>
     - `It seems that the navigator has the longest name, it has XX characters.` or <br>
     - `Wow, you both have equally long names, XX characters!`.

-### Iteration 3: Loops

-  3.1 Print the characters of the driver's name, separated by space, and [in capital letters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase), i.e., `"J O H N"`.

-  3.2 Print all the characters of the navigator's name in reverse order, i.e., `"nhoJ"`.

-  3.3 Depending on the [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order) of the strings, print: <br>
+  2.2 Depending on the [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order) of the strings, print: <br>

 - `The driver's name goes first.` <br>
 - `Yo, the navigator goes first, definitely.` <br>
 - `What?!
 You both have the same name?`

+### Iteration 3: Loops

+  3.1 Print the characters of the driver's name, separated by space, and [in capital letters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase), i.e., `"J O H N"`.

+  3.2 Print all the characters of the navigator's name in reverse order, i.e., `"nhoJ"`.

 ### Bonus Time!